polkadot-developers/substrate-developer-hub.github.io/docs/overview/glossary.md

 ### Authority
 Authorities are the actors, keys or identities who, as a collective, manage consensus on the network. `AuthorityId` can be used to identify them.
 In a PoS chain (such as one using the SRML's Staking module), authorities are determined through a token-weighted nomination/voting system.

-[block:callout]
-{
-  "type": "info",
-  "body": "We sometimes use \"authorities\" and \"validators\" to refer to what seems like the same thing. \"Validators\" is a broader term that can include other aspects of chain maintenance such as parachain validation.
-In general authorities are a (non-strict) subset of validators and many validators will be authorities.", "title": "Terminology (Authority vs Validitor)"
+> We sometimes use "authorities" and "validators" to refer to what seems like the same thing.
+"Validators" is a broader term that can include other aspects of chain maintenance such as parachain validation.
+In general authorities are a (non-strict) subset of validators and many validators will be authorities.
-}
-[/block]

 ### Aura (aka "Authority Round")
 Deterministic consensus protocol with Non-Instant Finality where block production is achieved by a rotating list of authorities that take turns issuing blocks over time, and where the majority of those online are honest authorities.
 See https://wiki.parity.io/Aura